shlokmishra/Code-Breaking-with-MCMC/about/README.md

 There exist $26 \choose 2$ neighbours of any cipher.
 Instead of proposing a cipher by randomly swapping two letters, we tend to make an informed proposal by accepting a cipher with proportional to its *English-similarity* score.
-I have also introduced a *correction factor* in calculation of acceptance probability which ensures that the Markov Chain converges at the correct point in space.
+The proposal distribution structure taken into account was
+$$Q_g,\sigma(x,dy) = \frac{g(\frac{\pi(x)}{\pi(y)}K_\sigma(x,dy)}{Z_g(x)}$$
+where $g(t)$ is a balancing function with its optimal choice
+$g(t) = \frac{t}{1+t}$ being used here, $Z_g(x)$ is a normalizing
+constant and $K_\sigma(x,dy)$ is any symmetric proposal mass function.
+In this way we are able to move to more informed proposals instead of making random swaps for the same like in the previously stated algorithm.

 # Repository Structure

 The repository contains the following files:

-  - `code-breaking-using-metropolis.R` contains the main implentation of the algorithm which can be used by a user for any number of given iterations and any given piece of text
+-   `rFuncs/code-breaking-using-metropolis.R` contains the main
+    implentation of the algorithm which can be used by a user for any number of given iterations and any given piece of text

-  - `metropFuncs.R` contains the implementation of a regular and an informed MCMC algorithm.
+-   `rFuncs` folder contains the implementation of a regular and an informed MCMC algorithm along with all the functions required to deal with ciphers and calculation of the English similarity score.

-  - `cipherFuncs.R` contains all the user defined functions to deal with ciphers.
-For example: Generating a cipher, swapping two indicies, encoding and decoding texts using a given cipher.

-  - `scoreFuncs.R` contains all the functions required to calculate the *English-similarity* score.
+-   `output.R` script can be used to get a fair idea of the implementation of this algorithm by having a look at the final results and visualizations of a sample 50k iteration run.

-  - `data.Rdata` contains the probability table of all two character combinations generated from *War and Peace*.
+-   `data` folder contains the probability table of all two character combinations generated from *War and Peace* along with the stored results of a sample run of 50k iterations.

-  - Various `.cpp` files contain the implementation of various functions and sections of code in *C++* using the "Rcpp" package.
+-   `cppFuncs` folder contain the implementation of various functions and sections of code in *C++* using the \"Rcpp\" package.

 # Usage